ToucanToco/weaverbird/docs/_docs/user-interface/text.md

 <img src="../../img/docs/user-interface/text_step_form.jpg" width="350" />

-- `Text`: the text that you want to write in the new column

 - `New column`: the name of the new column to be created

+- `Enter a text`: the text that you want to write in the new column

 #### Example: